itspatkar/Assets/Assets/cyber.md

 - IDOR : Insecure direct object references (IDOR) are a type of access control vulnerability that arises when an application uses user-supplied input to access objects directly.
 Broken access control means that an attacker can access information or perform actions not intended for them.

+- Firewall : A security system that monitors and controlls incoming an outgoing network traffic.

+- Ethernet : A standard way to connect devices in a wired network using cables and hubs.

 - Virus : Virus is a piece of code (part of a program) that attaches itself to a program.
 It is designed to spread from one computer to another; moreover, it works by altering, overwriting, and deleting files once it infects a computer.
 The result ranges from the computer becoming slow to unusable.

 - Trojan Horse : Trojan Horse is a program that shows one desirable function but hides a malicious function underneath.
 For example, a victim might download a video player from a shady website that gives the attacker complete control over their system.